validator-labs/validatorctl/docs/subcommands.md

 ## Uninstall

-Use the `uninstall` subcommand to uninstall Validator framework and remove all Validator plugins.
+Use the `uninstall` subcommand to uninstall the Validator framework and remove all Validator plugins.
 To remove Validator, you must specify the `--config-file` flag.

 The `uninstall` subcommand accepts the following flags.